grotius-cnc/scurve-pro/README.md

      1. Maka a traditional lineair algoritme including all curve output scenario's.
      2. Apply the conventional scurve algo to 1.
 This is a scurve algo without lineair transition period.
-     3. Edit 2 to a scurve algorimte including lineair transition and gian.
-Time periods are differs from 1 & 2.
+     3. Edit 2 to a scurve algorimte including lineair transition stage and curve power [gain].

 ### Picture section